Gabinou/Codename_FireSaga/ROADMAP.md

 # Design considerations

-More details on my thoughts are available on the [development blog] (https://averagebear.game.blog/):
+More details on my thoughts are available in the [development blog] (https://averagebear.game.blog/):
 - Benevolent Dictator veto:
-	1. Permadeath, no exceptions
+	1. Permadeath
+		- Minimize story-convenient exceptions.
+		- Workaround: Units can live through the DnD-like Agony state.
 	2. No Phoenix/Casual mode
 	3. No Ambush spawns
 	4. No Teleportation